 I see you.

 In the sentence above, I is the subject and you is the object.
-I always remember subject as the giver (or doer) and object as the receiver (of an action).
+I always remember the subject as the giver or doer of an action and the object as the receiver of an action.
 In this example, I am doing the action (seeing) and you are receiving the action (getting seen).
 Now let’s replace the subject and object with an interrogative pronoun.

 When the subject is an interrogative pronoun, use who.

 Since who is the proper interrogative pronoun for representing a sentence’s subject, you could say:

 When the object of a sentence is an interrogative pronoun, use whom.

 I see whom? or Whom do I see?

 The following sentences would be incorrect: Who do I see?
 Whom sees you?